 - The Family and Medical Leave Act was enacted in 1993 and amended in 2008 to help employees balance the demands of work and family, and to care for their own and their families’ medical problems, without risking their jobs.

-- Grief Counseling is available to MIT community members at no cost.
+- Grief Counseling is available to benefits-eligible employe at no cost.
 Speak with a licensed professional counselor experienced in helping people who have suffered a loss.
 You, your dependents and your beneficiaries are provided with up to five confidential counseling sessions per event.
 Sessions can either take place in-person or by phone – simply call the dedicated 24/7 toll-free number, 1-855-609-9989.
 You can also log on to https://griefcounseling.harrisrothenberg.net/default.aspx (username: MetLife; password: grief) to contact a counselor or access helpful grief-related information and resources.

 - MIT Public Service Center identifies opportunities for MIT community members to volunteer with the local elderly community or to find volunteer opportunities for the elderly.